 After working five full seasons as a professional landscaper, Gerhart E. Arndt IV decided to become his boss, and, at the same time, give back to the environment.

-Seeing the environmental benefits from less cars traveling during the pandemic, Arndt, of Conshohocken, used that as a catalyst to launch his eco-friendly landscaping company, Sustainable Land Solutions in August 2020.
-Through his business, Arndt provides many of the same services as other landscapers: spring cleanups, snow removal, leaf cleanups, flower bed maintenance and lawn maintenance.
+Seeing the environmental benefits from fewer cars traveling during the pandemic, Arndt, of Conshohocken, used that as a catalyst to launch his eco-friendly landscaping company, Sustainable Land Solutions in August 2020.
+Through his business, Arndt provides many of the same services as other landscapers: spring cleanups, snow removal, leaf cleanups, flower bed maintenance, and lawn maintenance.

-The big difference between Arndt’s company and traditional landscaping: He uses electric landscaping tools and push mowers instead of their gas-powered counterparts.
+The big difference between Arndt’s company and traditional landscaping is: He uses electric landscaping tools and push mowers instead of their gas-powered counterparts.